 One can reduce their tax liability through a host of legitimate under the Income Tax Act, 1961.
 These include Section 80C, National Pension Scheme, health insurance, rent deductions, contribution to charity and political parties.

 This is the most popular section under the Income Tax Act, 1961 for tax deductions.
-This section has various investment policies for the taxpayer that can serve the dual purpose of tax saving and capital appreciation.
+Section 80C has various investment policies for the taxpayer that can serve the dual purpose of tax saving and capital appreciation.
 The investment opportunities in this section, together, offer a deduction of INR 1,50,000 per annum.
 Following are the different types of investment opportunities under this section are:

 - ELSS funds – Tax saver funds